nla-group/classix-matlab/demos/Dealing_with_tightly_packed_clusters.md

 <center><img src="img/Dealing_with_tightly_packed_clusters_media/figure_1.png" width="578" alt="figure_1.png"></center>

-Now the two ground truth clusters are mainly separated but we have a huge number of 680 unwanted clusters.
+Now the two ground truth clusters are separated but we have a large number of 680 unwanted clusters.
 We can find out about their cluster sizes by looking at <samp>out.cs</samp>:

 ```matlab
 cs_sort = sort(out.cs,'descend');